PiyushKumar02/Internshala-Data-Scraping/README.md

 # Internshala Data Scraping

 This project is a Python script that utilizes the BeautifulSoup library to scrape data from Internshala website.
-It focuses on extracting information related to matching preferences for internships.
+It focuses on extracting information related to jobs posted on the website.

 #### Key Features: